facubarril/facubarril/README.md

 ⚐ Based in Argentina

-ϟ Currently working on a big airsoft project and a personal portfolio (not for me) :P
+ϟ Currently working on a big airsoft project, and on a portfolio

 ϟ Recently found a way to install a stable photoshop and stable illustrator on linux (wohoo!)